The Rev. Canon Dr. William J. Danaher, Jr. The Second Sunday in Advent

-There are times I go to Papa Joe’s – another grocery store with ample samples – just to eat their samples of chocolate covered pretzels.
+There are times I go to Papa Joe’s – another grocery store – just to eat ample samples of chocolate covered pretzels.

 I never buy a bag, because know I could only handle the samples.
-If I bought a whole bag of chocolate covered pretzels, I would eat the entire bag before I get home and my lunch would just sit.
-And I would be spending the afternoon in desolation and disgust and self-loathing.
+If I bought a whole bag of chocolate covered pretzels, I would eat the entire bag before I got home and my lunch would just sit.
+And then I would spend the afternoon mired in disgust and self-loathing.

-So it doesn’t matter if you buy the calamari.
-The calamari sample is just enough to stimulate the dopamine in your brain and to keep you wanting and needing and desiring.
+It doesn’t matter if you buy the calamari you sample.
+The sample is just enough to stimulate the dopamine in your brain and to keep you wanting and needing and desiring.

-And that is what they do.
-They are not alone in doing it.
+Costco is far from alone in this practice.
 Other corporations do it, too.

 Corporations do this because we want them to do this.
 Everybody is implicated.
 All of us want a sense of having something we don’t possess.
-We all feel needs for something that we actually don’t need.
-We all desire something that we aren’t even aware we desired until we see it and suddenly we’re aware of some kind of lack.
+We all feel the need for something that we actually don’t need.
+We all desire something that we did not desire until we see it and suddenly become aware of some kind of lack.

 We live in a matrix of desires, wants, and needs.
 This matrix is a kind of energy field.
 It locks us in place and implicates every one of us at every layer of our society.
 The French philosopher Jean Baudrillard once said that capitalism was inherently addictive.
-And by that he meant that capitalism created a system in which people are constantly kept in a state of wanting, desiring, and needing.
+By this statement he meant that capitalism created a system in which people are constantly kept in a state of wanting, desiring, and needing.

 In this respect, I think he is touching a nerve and approaching the truth.
 We live in a world in which it seems like there is never any point of satisfaction that we can truly reach.
 And part of this is that we tend to associate with these material goods symbolic and spiritual values.